DOS math and life simulations

 Life simulations (1995)

 My fascination with life simulations was, no wonder, probably started by Conways cellular automaton, followed by several attempts to come up with my own stable simulation.
 The coolest I created featured green plants and gray herbivore animals.
-I was not able to stabilize it, not even remotely, but found exactly this kind of relieving.
+I was not able to stabilize it, not even remotely, but found exactly this fascinating.
 Each time I run my simulation, life simply explodes and eats itself.
 But some green plants are pretty much guaranteed to survive, along with a few lonely animals, stuck in a green jungle forever.